 Step 2: Check the Type of Personal Property Coverage

-Should your student live on campus, next focus on the type of personal property protection that their parent’s policy offers.
+Should your students live on campus, next focus on the type of personal property protection that their parent’s policy offers?
 Personal property protection insures people’s possessions and belongings, and you want to see whether the parent’s policy offers worldwide coverage within its personal property protection.

 Worldwide coverage extends protection throughout the world — including in dormitories.
 Thus, most of your student’s belongings are well protected if this coverage is part of their parent’s homeowners policy.